We are currently verifying that this resource no longer uses Adobe Flash and will update the review shortly.

 In the Classroom

-Virtual Musical Instruments opens up the world of music into many other subjects.
+Virtual Musical Instruments opens up the world of music to many other subjects.
 In music class, discover the different instruments, sounds, and rhythms the virtual instruments can produce.
 Allow your students to make their own compositions.
 Challenge them to determine a way to give the directions for their composition to another person so that they can repeat the original piece.
 In language arts class, discuss mood in literature.
-Determine the instruments used, the rhythms, and sounds needed to make that effect.
-During Readers' Theater, add a musical score for more excitement and engagement with further analysis of the text.
+Determine the instruments used, the rhythms, and the sounds needed to make that effect.
+During Readers' Theater, add a musical score to heighten excitement and engagement while further analyzing the text.
 Have students create a musical composition that tells a story.
 Now, play that musical story for the class, and turn it into a writing prompt.
-Use musical sounds and beats to illustrate the concepts of literature and the use of plot.
+Use musical sounds and beats to illustrate literary concepts and the use of plot.
 Determine a melody for each character.
 Write to explain why each character has that musical composition.
-Math class brings the study of fractions with types of notes: whole note, half note, quarter note, and eighth notes.
-Let students create a musical sentence that represents them and write to explain why.
+Math class covers the study of fractions using note types: whole note, half note, quarter note, and eighth note.
+Let students create a musical sentence that represents them and write an explanation for why they chose it.
 Use whatever recording option is most practical in your classroom.You must be registered and logged in to add items to your favorites.

 Use the form at the top of the page to log in, or click here to join TeachersFirst (it's free!).